 Contact us at for more information – 9915109266

-Candidates whose application forms are found correct will be called for screening (written exam followed by interview only if passed in written exam) by a Preliminary Interview Board (PIB) by the respective Territorial Army Group Headquarters.
+Candidates whose application forms are found correct will be called for screening (written exam followed by interview only if passed in the written exam) by a Preliminary Interview Board (PIB) by the respective Territorial Army Group Headquarters.
 Successful candidates will further undergo tests at a Service Selection Board (SSB) and Medical Board for final selection.

 - All educational qualification certificates (Matric onwards).